-A. I wouldn’t say it’s critical.
+I wouldn’t say it’s critical.
 A non-certified Salesforce developer with relevant experience (say, experience in Salesforce app development for AppExchange makes such a developer a good match for similar future projects) can handle a development project successfully, too.
 However, if a certification is present, it becomes a reliable and valued proof of the developer’s competencies and skills.

-Q. What soft skills that make productive Salesforce professionals can you mention?
+What soft skills make Salesforce professionals productive?

-A. I’d say that problem-solving skills and creativity top the chart since they help to diversify approaches and provide inventive solutions to project tasks, which can’t be addressed with ready-made tools.
+I’d say that problem-solving skills and creativity top the chart since they help to diversify approaches and provide inventive solutions to project tasks, which can’t be addressed with ready-made tools.
 Being a good communicator and team player also pays off, when it comes to discussing requirements with a customer or collaborating with members of a project team.

-We have summarized the skills and certificates that Salesforce development team members should possess and divided them into the Required and Good to Have categories.
+We have summarized the skills and certificates that Salesforce development team members should possess and divided them into the Required and Good-to-Have categories.